FreeCAD/FreeCAD-Telemetry/README.md

 ## Installation

-While it is still in beta testing this addon is not in the official FreeCAD addons list.
-The easiest way to install it is to edit the Addon Manager's preferences to add a new custom repository, `https://github.com/FreeCAD/FreeCAD-Telemetry` with branch `main`.
-The Telemetry addon will then be displayed in the Addon Manager like normal addons.
-When installing, it will require the installation of the `posthog` Python package, which the Addon Manager will handle.
+The simplest way to install this Addon is via FreeCAD's built-in Addon Manager, found in the Tools menu.

 As an alternative you can install the addon manually by cloning it from its git repository into your `{userAppDataDir}/Mod` directory.
 Use pip to install the contents of the `requirements.txt` file (use the same Python